vibhanshu2001/bs5snippets-vscode-extension/README.md

 ## Features

-> Easily the whole code with all the cdn links will be pasted to your environment.
+> All bootstrap code at one place.
+> Now it is easy to fetch code without bothering to go to documentation.
+> Regular updates.

  ### Support